Whiplash Causes Neck Pain And Other Disorders …

 Ligament damage may cause instability resulting in loss of motion segment integrity which can be evaluated with flexion/extension x-rays.
 The AMA Guides to the Evaluation of Permanent Impairment, 5th edition, Nov.
 2000, Chapter 15, pages 378-392 place a high impairment rating on loss of motion segment integrity, equating this damage as equal to a vertebra that has a compression fracture greater than 50%.
 This ligament instability often interferes with normal neck posture, altering the structure of the cervical spine which may lead to chronic health problems.

-Damage to the disc in whiplash injuries may cause an early onset of degenerative disc disease.
+Damage to the disc may cause an early onset of degenerative disc disease.
 A 1991 study published in the journal Injury indicated a significantly higher rate of disc degeneration was found in whiplash patients 10 years after the accident when compared to age matched controls.

 The vertebral arteries supply blood to the head, brain, and neck tissues.
 Changed blood circulation because of spasm and/or constricting of vertebral arterial blood vessels in whiplash sufferers are related to chronic signs and symptoms of headaches, blurry vision, ringing in the ears, lightheadedness, as well as vertigo.
 Vertebral artery injuries leading to insufficient perfusion to the brainstem and also encompassing tissue might reveal a number of the whiplash associated signs and symptoms like headaches, vertigo and dizziness.